Beltus/blog/_posts/2020-07-09-five-soft-skills-must-develop-student.md

 Photo by [Quino Al](https://unsplash.com/@quinoal?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/skills?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)

 ## Introduction
-The world we live in today is a fierce competition and only the best stand a chance of winning.
+In this era of accelerated change, overwhelming complexities, tremendous competition, only the best stand a chance of winning.
 If you ain't ready, it's going to be a rather grueling and ferocious battle.

 The question becomes, how can you ensure that you are one step ahead before the war even begins?